 Step 1: Get raw data from a query to a data warehouse.

-Step 2: Perform basic transformations on the data like string cleaning, recording of categoricals, and other simple cleanup tasks.
+Step 2: Perform fundamental transformations on the data, like string cleaning, recording of categoricals, and other simple cleanup tasks.

 Step 3: Use a first-level aggregation function to aggregate data and perform more transformations at that level.

 Step 4: Start a higher-level aggregation where you take data from the first-level aggregate and aggregate it to a higher level, perform some transformations and return data.
 You may have to separate “helper” functions at this level to get deeper into the data.

 As you can see, using modularized code is a smart move.
 Formalizing and documenting your workflow is essential to organizing your work.

 What is standardization all about?
 It’s basically a process where you create a protocol to follow, outlining rules of how each column/field/parameter must look (or is expected to look like).
 You do all that to comply with the data processing pipeline.